Jacobi inversion on strata of the Jacobian of the $C_{rs}$ curve $y^r = f(x)$. II: Vanishing of on

-Since $\sigma$ is associated to $\theta$ through multiplication by an exponential quadratic in the variable, they have the same vanishing order (the derivatives up to the order differ through multiplication by an invertible matrix), and the first statement in the Corollary is proved.

-2. is proved by comparing the coefficients $t^\ell$ in the derivative of both side of (\ref{eq:Faytheta}); $b_{\ell,\ell}$ vanishes for $\ell<N_k$ and does not vanish for $\ell=N_k$. \end{proof}
+Since $\sigma$ is associated to $\theta$ through multiplication by an exponential quadratic in the variable, they have the same vanishing order (the derivatives up to the order differ through multiplication by an invertible matrix), and the first statement of the Corollary is proved.
+Statement 2. is proved by comparing the coefficients $t^\ell$ in the derivative of both sides of (\ref{eq:Faytheta}); $b_{\ell,\ell}$ vanishes for $\ell<N_k$ and does not vanish for $\ell=N_k$. \end{proof}

 \begin{remark} {\rm When computing a given number of derivatives of $\sigma$, as opposed to the order of a singular point of the theta divisor as in \cite[\textit{loc. cit.}]{ACGH}, we need to stay away from lower strata (recall that the derivatives of $\sigma$ depend on deforming a given point along the curve).
 Thus, the exclusion of the point at $\infty$ from the divisors in $\mathcal{S}^k(X)$, and of the set $\Theta^{k-1}$.
 For example, in genus 2 the locus $\mathcal{S}_1^2(X)$ is empty, whereas $\mathcal{S}^{g-1=1}(X)$ is the curve.
 In \cite{MP}, as of Section 2 we extended the functions to be $\mathbb{P}^1$-valued, but beginning with Proposition 4.4, we excluded the special divisors $\mathcal{S}_1^k(X)$ (for which the right-hand side of \cite[Proposition 4.4]{MP} could be infinite, if say $w(P)-w(P_1^\prime,...,P_g^\prime)$ is a zero of $\sigma$, a condition on the speciality of $\sum_{i=1}^gP_i^\prime -P$, but $w(P)-w(P_1,...,P_g)$ is not, yet the points $P,Q$ are distinct from the given poles $P_i,P_j^\prime$ so that the left-hand side is a finite number); here, we need (cf. Section \ref{CoordinateChange}, e.g.) a domain capable for a given number of points to move along the curve, so we may need positive divisors of degree less than $g$, thus special. } \end{remark}